 Low cost seminars presented by professional instructors prepare nearly 300 students yearly for the ACT/PSAT exams.

-Kits containing a complete change of clothing and hygiene products are provided to hospital emergency rooms and shelters for victims of rape and other forms of violence.
+Kits containing a complete change of seasonal clothing and hygiene products are provided to hospital emergency rooms and shelters for victims of rape and other forms of violence.
 More than 500 kits were delivered last year.